All Articles

 auth sufficient pam_yubico.so mode=challenge-response chalresp_path=/var/yubico

-If you want your Yubiky to be required to login, then you need to change sufficient to required.
+If you want your Yubiky to be required to login, then you need to change sufficient to required (which is the default).
 For example:

 auth required pam_yubico.so mode=challenge-response chalresp_path=/var/yubico

-There a a number of other options for PAM.
+There a a number of other options for PAM and ways to configure that to your liking.
 Check the man pages for more information.
 Also, the Yubico PAM module page has a pretty good breakdown.

 • /etc/pam.d/common-auth